-If you’re bidding on any government contract these days, whether it’s a firm-fixed-price or Cost Plus type, there is almost always a requirement to show and justify how your labor rates were developed.
+If you’re bidding on any government contract these days, whether it’s a Firm Fixed Price or Cost Plus, there is almost always a requirement to demonstrate and justify how your labor rates were developed.
 Many companies may end up bidding existing employee rates (that’s fine, but may not be the smartest approach), or using free online sources such as salary.com.
 We recommend a few better approaches to refine and really sharpen the bid rates.
 Note here that there is, of course, a cost to obtain good data.
 Good data paves the way for good analysis.

-Here are BOOST’s top three tips to develop and bid smart labor rates (that you can justify to the government and execute intelligently):
+Here are BOOST’s top three tips to develop and bid smart labor rates (that you can justify to the government and intelligently execute):

-- Provides your actual data points from various companies in the scope of the contract/work to be performed.
+2. Provides actual data points from various companies in the scope of the contract/work to be performed.

 Pricing is a monster all on its own, but with these smart tips you can start to tame the beast.
 The pricing experts at BOOST are experienced in helping to support your strategic pricing needs.
 Contact us today to better prepare and price your proposals.

 Well, the proposal was submitted, the “all-nighters” are done, the proposal team has celebrated either with a big happy hour or a 48-hour night/day of sleep, and all is well.
 It seems that way at first until the pricing specialist wakes up in the middle of the night dreaming of errors and mistakes or compliance issues (I can only speak about myself, I’m sure the rest of the proposal team has the same sort of nightmares!).
 One way to avoid having post-proposal-submission-anxiety is to document and save records of everything in your pricing files.
 This is critical not only for your mental health, but for the corporate audit risk as well.
 DCAA can and will come back at any point to conduct audits of how the proposal rates were developed.
 Here are some quick tips to be prepared and to alleviate any post-proposal submission stress (I’ve named this condition PPSS):